tannguyenteamscal/kontent-custom-element-ckeditor/README.md

 ![Creating a hyperlink from different content item](ckeditor_links.gif)

-The link is being generated from the **itemUrlMacro** (see [parameters section](#json-parameters)), where it replaces the **{codename}** parameter for the codename of the selected content item.
+The link is being generated from the `itemUrlMacro` (see [parameters section](#json-parameters)), where it replaces the `{codename}` parameter for the codename of the selected content item.
 If the linked content item is removed or has its codename changed, the hyperlink won't be automatically updated and will break - all changes have to be propagated manually!

 ## Setup
-1. The editor is currently being hosted at [https://ckeditor.app.kontent.ai/](https://ckeditor.app.kontent.ai)
+The editor is currently being hosted at [https://ckeditor.app.kontent.ai/](https://ckeditor.app.kontent.ai){:target="_blank"}
 <!-- 1.
 Deploy the code to a secure public host
     * See [deploying section](#Deploying) for a really quick option-->
-1. Follow the instructions in the [Kentico Kontent documentation](https://docs.kontent.ai/tutorials/develop-apps/integrate/integrating-your-own-content-editing-features#a-3--displaying-a-custom-element-in-kentico-kontent) to add the element to a content model.
+* Follow the instructions in the [Kentico Kontent documentation](https://docs.kontent.ai/tutorials/develop-apps/integrate/integrating-your-own-content-editing-features#a-3--displaying-a-custom-element-in-kentico-kontent){:target="_blank"} to add the element to a content model.
-    * The `Hosted code URL` is https://ckeditor.app.kontent.ai
+    * The `Hosted code URL` is [https://ckeditor.app.kontent.ai]
     * If necessary, pass the necessary parameters as directing in the [JSON Parameters configuration](#json-parameters) section of this readme.

 <!--## Deploying-->